dionis1030/nomad-consul-microservices-demo/README.md

 ## Connecting to your EC2 instances
 From a directory containing your private EC2 key pair, you can connect to your Nomad server with `ssh -i <key> ubuntu@<server_public_ip>`, replacing \<key\> with your actual private key file (ending in ".pem") and \<server_public_ip\> with the public IP of your server instance.

 After connecting, if you run the `pwd` command, you will see that you are in the /home/ubuntu directory.
-If you run the `ls` command, you should see the file sockshop.nomad.
+If you run the `ls` command, you should see the file sockshop.nomad and possibly some other variations on it.

 Please do connect to your server instance before continuing.
 You might also want to connect to one of your client instances too, using one of the public client IP addresses.